 Grinding your teeth is a hidden distress for new smile.
 Almost everyone grinds their teeth to some degree, most of the time not realizing that it is happening.
 Grinding of the teeth is extremely damaging for those with veneers, as this wears away at the veneer and removes the cap layer from the original tooth.
 Teeth grinding can also lead to cracking or breaking of the veneer.

 If you have veneers, you can take precautions against grinding by getting a night guard and wearing it while sleeping.
 You can also consult with your dentist for additional options to help teeth grinding.
 Just as you should wear a mouth guard for sleeping, don’t forget to protect your veneers when playing sports or exercising.
 Wear a mouth guard in these situations as well.
 You don’t want to chip off your veneer in a game of football!
 A mouth guard is a multi-purpose way to make sure your veneers stay intact.

 Some foods and drinks really need to be avoided when possible so they do not mess up your porcelain veneers.
 Drinks like coffee, tea, and red wine and foods like chocolate, citrus, and soda can stain or erode your veneers.
 It is not logical to expect people to avoid these foods totally, but it is important to limit their consumption and to try and clean your veneers after eating such foods.

 To prevent damage to your porcelain veneers, you will want to:

 Avoid toothpastes with baking soda and other abrasives

 If you are interested in learning more about porcelain veneers you can read more info on the link provided below or you can schedule for a FREE cosmetic consultation, by calling our office at (613) 9629-7664.
 For your convenience, you may also fill out our online contact form

-Schedule a FREE Cosmetic Dentistry Consultation
+Schedule your Cosmetic Dentistry Consultation

 TO FIND OUT MORE ABOUT "PORCELAIN VENEERS IN MELBOURNE